apache/royale-docs/component-sets/jewel/jewel-themes.md

     </dependency>
 ```

-Other option is to use the __Jewel Theme Library__ that provides all styles for primary, secondary and emphasized colors and configure these colors in its `_theme.sass file`.
+Another option is to use the __Jewel Theme Library__ that provides all styles for primary, secondary and emphasized colors and configure these colors in its `_theme.sass file`.

 Example for maven pom.xml configuration: